Behind the scenes

 CO-FOUNDER/ PRODUCER/ HOST

 Nicole Inica Hamilton is an award-winning choreographer and the Founder/ Artistic Director of Inica Dance Industries.
 A certified educator and teaching member of Dance Masters of Canada and Dance Masters of America, Hamilton has served as a guest teacher, mentor and speaker at institutes across Canada including but not limited to; George Brown College, University of Toronto, York University and University of Calgary.
-She has presented at national and international conventions including; the En Avant-RAD World Convention, the Toronto Dance Teacher Expo, Creation Championships, the Performing Arts Medicine Association and more.
+Hamilton is a counselling member of the Canadian Counselling and Psychotherapy Association, and member of Healthy Dancer Canada.
+She works actively in the dance health and science sector.
+Her creations, and research have examined, and explored diverse states of the human condition, traditional healing practices, and care centered ecosystems.
+Hamilton’s research on holistic teaching practices and impacts of psychological stress have been presented at national and international conventions including; the En Avant-RAD World Convention, the Toronto Dance Teacher Expo, the Performing Arts Medicine Association and more.

-Hamilton is an on-air radio host at CIUT 89.5 FM and the producer/ host of Turn Out Radio.
-She reports on the current news affairs of our time with a special focus on arts, health, career, and business news.
+Hamilton reports on the current news affairs of our time with special focus on arts, health, career, and business news at CIUT 89.5 FM.
 She is the in-suite moderator for the Dora Mavor Moore award-winning dance Immersion and has operated as a guest correspondent on media and discussion platforms across Canada including the Career Buzz Show, the AMANI Project, and Fall for Dance North’s Mambo Podcast.
-Hamilton is a counsellor, and works actively in the dance health and science sector.
 Her voice has been featured on national commercials, film, television networks and stages where she has moderated, and facilitated conversations with leaders across the globe.
+Follow Nicole on Instagram @nicoleinicahamilton

 PROJECT MANAGER